-We observed Abell 1201 with the Multi-Unit Spectroscopic Explorer (MUSE) (Bacon et al. 2010) on the 8.2m Yepun (Unit Telescope 4) of European Southern Observatory's Very Large Telescope.
-The data used in this paper were obtained on the nights of March 31 and April 2, 2016, under good seeing conditions.
+We observed Abell 1201 with the Multi-Unit Spectroscopic Explorer (MUSE; Bacon et al. 2010) on the 8.2 m Yepun (Unit Telescope 4) of European Southern Observatory's Very Large Telescope.
+The data used in this paper were obtained on the nights of 2016 March 31 and April 2, under good seeing conditions.

-A total of twelve 940-second exposures were obtained, using the standard spectral configuration, covering 4750-9350 Å, sampled at 1.25 Å per pixel, with resolution 2.6 Å FWHM (at $\lambda = 7000$ Å).
-Each exposure spans a ~1 arcmin2 field-of-view, with 0.2 arcsec spatial pixels.
-To help suppress the effects of instrumental artifacts, the observations were arranged in four groups of three exposures each.
-Each group was observed at a different position angle (0, 90, 180, 270 degrees), and the field centres for the groups were arranged in a 2×2 grid, with separation of 15 arcsec.
-Hence the total field observed is 75×75 arcsec2, while the full exposure time of 3.1 hours was obtained only in the central 45×45 arcsec2.
-Further small dither offsets (~0.5 arcsec) were made between the exposures in each group.
+A total of twelve 940-s exposures were obtained, using the standard spectral configuration, covering 4750-9350 Å, sampled at 1.25 Å pixel-1, with resolution 2.6 Å FWHM (at $\lambda = 7000$ Å).
+Each exposure spans a ~1 arcmin2 field of view, with 0.2 arcsec spatial pixels.
+To help suppress the effects of instrumental artefacts, the observations were arranged in four groups of three exposures each.
+Each group was observed at a different position angle (0°, 90°, 180°, 270°), and the field centres for the groups were arranged in a 2 × 2 grid, with separation of 15 arcsec.
+Hence, the total field observed is 75 × 75 arcsec2, while the full exposure time of 3.1 h was obtained only in the central 45 × 45 arcsec2.
+Furthermore, small dither offsets (~0.5 arcsec) were made between the exposures in each group.

 The initial data reduction steps were accomplished using the standard MUSE pipeline.
-Each of the twelve exposures was reconstructed to generate a separate datacube, using an initial "global" sky spectrum obtained from the darkest parts from the complete field of view.
-This leaves a wavelength-dependent background "striping" effect, apparently due to residual bias-level variations which differ among the 24 separate spectrograph "channels" of the instrument.
-To reduce the impact of these variations, we derived and subtracted a separate "residual sky" spectrum from the darkest spatial pixels in each channel, prior to combining the separate observations into a single final data-cube.
+Each of the 12 exposures was reconstructed to generate a separate data cube, using an initial 'global' sky spectrum obtained from the darkest parts from the complete field of view.
+This leaves a wavelength-dependent background 'striping' effect, apparently due to residual bias-level variations that differ among the 24 separate spectrograph 'channels' of the instrument.
+To reduce the impact of these variations, we derived and subtracted a separate 'residual sky' spectrum from the darkest spatial pixels in each channel, prior to combining the separate observations into a single final data cube.
 During this final combination, integer-pixel astrometric offsets were applied, and pixels at the edge of each channel were masked to improve the flatness of the background.